-This role is responsible for managing a full range of professional development and staffing activities for a given practice area(s) and works within the Global Attorney Development team and collaborates with the Practice Leader, Staffing Partner and Attorney Development Partner to facilitate the successful implementation of the Firm's associate development objectives at the practice level.
+The Professional Development Manager is responsible for managing a full range of professional development and staffing activities for a given practice area(s).
+Works within the Global Attorney Development team and collaborates with the Practice Leader, Staffing Partner and Attorney Development Partner to facilitate the successful implementation of the Firm's associate development objectives at the practice level.

 - Build trust and credibility with partners and counsel.